leandro-sartini/leandro-sartini/README.md

 ---

-## 🎮 Hobbies & Interests:
+## 🎮 Hobbies & Interests
-When I'm not coding, I love to unwind with some gaming, hit the slopes for snowboarding, or spend time at the gym.
-I'm also a big fan of languages!
-Here's my progress:
+When I'm not coding, I enjoy gaming, snowboarding, and staying active at the gym.
+I am also passionate about learning new languages:
 - **Fluent** in: Portuguese, English, Spanish
 - **Intermediate** in: German
 - **Currently Learning**: French

 ---

-## 📫 Get in Touch:
+## 📫 Get in Touch
 - Email: leandro.sartini.c@gmail.com
 - [LinkedIn](https://www.linkedin.com/in/leandro-sartini/)

+---